ember-cli/ember-resolver/README.md

 Migrating to the `strict` resolver from the `classic` can be done piecemeal by supporting a sub-set of the old resolution formats.

-> normalize is needed, because without it you will get errors related to failing to be able to inject services that were never normalized in the registry.
+> **Note** `normalize` is needed because without it you will get errors related to failing to be able to inject services that were never normalized in the registry.

 ```js
 // app/resolver.js